mikerst/mikethomas.design/src/work/better-briefing-with-podio.md

 ## Introducing &rsquo;The Five Ws&rsquo;

 We needed a flexible, simple and robust way to frame the capturing of information.
-After a short period of research, we landed on an interpretation of &rsquo;The Five Ws&rsquo;.
+After a short period of research, we landed on an interpretation of 'The Five Ws'.

 If you&rsquo;re not familiar, The Five Ws are a set of basic, fundamental questions whose purpose is to draw out the minimum required information needed to help solve a problem.
 They are: